ansonphong/buckyball/readme.md

    - Arrange six edge pieces in a hexagonal shape on a flat surface.

 2. **Drilling Holes**:
-   - **Bolt Holes**: Drill 1/2-inch holes 2 inches from each end, centered on the face.
+   - **Bolt Holes**: Drill 1/2-inch holes centered on the joint area, considering the bevel angle.
    - **Countersink**: Optional countersinking for bolt heads for a flush finish.

 3. **Bolting Together**: